KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Sonos by tbouron](https://github.com/tbouron/MMM-Sonos)

-1. - W - package.json issue: license should be a valid SPDX license expression
+1. `package.json` issue: license should be a valid SPDX license expression
-2. - W - No compatible or wrong license field in 'package.json'.
+2. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.

 ## [MMM-Sonos by Snille](https://github.com/Snille/MMM-Sonos)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `MMM-Sonos.js`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-SORT by mykle1](https://github.com/mykle1/MMM-SORT)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-SORT.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Space by grabenhenrich](https://github.com/grabenhenrich/MMM-Space)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Space.js`: Replace it with `MagicMirror²`.

 ## [MMM-SpaceLaunchNow by koxm](https://github.com/koxm/MMM-SpaceLaunchNow)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-SpaceLaunchNow.js`: Replace it with built-in fetch.

 ## [MMM-SpaceX by koxm](https://github.com/koxm/MMM-SpaceX)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-SpaceX.js`: Replace it with built-in fetch.

 ## [MMM-Speedway by LukasKlose](https://github.com/LukasKlose/MMM-Speedway)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-SpotifyConnectUI by CatoAntonsen](https://github.com/CatoAntonsen/MMM-SpotifyConnectUI)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-SpotifyConnectUI.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-SpotifyHelper by victor-paumier](https://github.com/victor-paumier/MMM-SpotifyHelper)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-SpotifyReleases by Ruud14](https://github.com/Ruud14/MMM-SpotifyReleases)

-1. - I - No image found.
+1. Issue: No image found.
 2. Recommendation: Found 'XMLHttpRequest' in file `SpotifyConnector.js`: Replace it with built-in fetch.
 3. Deprecated: Found 'require('request')' in file `app.js`: Replace it with built-in fetch.
 4. Issue: Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.